markuryy/ComfyUI-Flux-Prompt-Saver/README.md

    ```
 3. Restart ComfyUI and refresh.

-Note: This node is not currently available through ComfyUI Manager.
+Note: This node is also available through ComfyUI Manager for easy installation.

 ## Usage